Bayesian modeling of nearly mutually orthogonal processes: Cebu Longitudinal Health and Nutrition Survey

+In contrast with the breastfeeding covariates, there does not appear to be structured variability in timing of illness, with children experiencing diarrhea, fever and cough sporadically.
+Consequently, model based imputation is based only on a mean process interpreted on the probability scale through the link function $\Phi(\cdot)$.
+Figure \ref{fig:cebu_ill} panels (a)-(c) show posterior samples of the average probability that a child experiences diarrhea, fever, or cough by age.
+Generally, children experienced fever more often than diarrhea, and cough more often than fever.
+In all of these mean processes, there appear to be local maxima before year 1.
 For the illness longitudinal covariates we assume a concurrent regression model, which simplifies the integrals, $\int_{T}\beta_j(s,t)z_{i,j}(s)ds = \beta_j(t)z_{i,j}(t)$, for all $j = 2,3,4$, $i = 1\ldots,n$.
-Similar to the breastfeeding functions, the illness indicators are sparsely recorded so we rely on model based imputation from our generalized functional factor analysis model.
-In terms of the effect on weight of experiencing an illness, Diarrhea tends to affect weight more than fever, and fever tends to affect weight more than cough.
+The effects on weight of experiencing these illnesses with all other variables held constant are shown in panels (d)-(f).
+Diarrhea tends to affect weight more than fever, and fever tends to affect weight more than cough.
 These regression functions tend to be more negative at higher ages.
-We speculate that the effects of diarrhea and fever affect weight more than cough because they can lead to dehydration \citep{nlm2022}.
-We provide modeling details and posterior visualization in Appendix F.
+We speculate that the effects of diarrhea and fever affect weight more than cough because they can lead to dehydration.